 Don’t become a phonkey, staring mindlessly as you scroll up and down your screen.

-Your phone, table, computer, and all your other gadgets are just tools.
+Your phone, tablet, computer, and all your other gadgets are just tools.
 They allow you to do wonderful things, make it possible for you to work online, entertain you, and help you communicate with the people you love.
 But they can also alienate you.
 They can be used to abuse your time.
 They can prevent you from enjoying the world out there, or having that amazing idea that will change everything.

 Can you live without a phone?